7 minute read

 As we described in my DNS Deep Dive in OpenShift blog post, in OpenShift 4, the DNS Operator deploys and manages CoreDNS to provide a name resolution service to pods, enabling DNS-based Kubernetes Service discovery in OpenShift.

-In an overview, if the domain that is requesting our pod/resource/app is not inside of the cluster, the CoreDNS will forward to the resolvers inside of the /etc/resolv.conf
+In short, if the domain that our pod/resource/app is requesting is not inside the cluster, CoreDNS will forward the query to the resolvers listed in /etc/resolv.conf.

 Testing name resolutions without DNS Forwarding